IngSW24/easymotion/docs/going-to-prod.md

 The application can be deployed to any VPS (AWS EC2, DigitalOcean Droplets, Azure Virtual Machines, Google Compute Engine, Aruba Cloud, OVH, etc).
 The deployment process involves:

 1. Installing docker engine and docker compose on your system
+2. \* Logging docker to the private registry that hosts the docker images (see below)
-2. Creating a `docker-compose.yml` file with proper configuration (see sample below)
+3. Creating a `docker-compose.yml` file with proper configuration (see sample below)
-3. Providing additional security measures if necessary (i.g. firewall setup, restricted access, etc.)
+4. Providing additional security measures if necessary (i.g. firewall setup, restricted access, etc.)
-4. Starting the services with `docker compose up -d`.
+5. Starting the services with `docker compose up -d`.
 For production, you may want to run this command as part of a system service (e.g., using systemd) to ensure the application automatically restarts on reboot or failure.

+\* In order to fulfill step 2, you need to generate a github token:

+- Go to GitHub settings > Developer settings > Personal access tokens > Tokens (classic)
+- Generate a token with at least scope `read:packages`
+- Copy the tocken
+- Inside the VPS, run `docker login ghcr.io`
+  - Username: your github username
+  - Password: your token
+- Docker will store the credentials and you will be able to pull images from the private registry

 ### DNS Configuration